 The HBLB supports the improvement of racecourses by allocating a multi-million pound sum annually in loans for capital projects.

 Free!
 HBLB is funding a FREE CEM laboratory test for non-Thoroughbred stallions that have not been previously tested.
 Download the CEMO test voucher.

-HBLB’s 2014 veterinary research and education funding rounds are now open.
-Applications will be accepted from the 9th April 2014 and will close approximately 8 weeks later.
-After which they will be evaluated by the HBLB’s Veterinary Advisory Committee and finally recommended for funding to the HBLB's Board.
-Please note that the Board meets in December 2014 with a decision announced later that month.
-The following grants are accepting applications:
+HBLB’s 2014 veterinary research and education funding rounds are currently closed.
+Applications will now be evaluated by the HBLB’s Veterinary Advisory Committee and finally recommended for funding to the HBLB's Board.
+Please note that the Board meets in December 2014 with a decisions announced later that month.
+The current programme is outlined as follows:

 New!
 HBLB’s Autumn 2014 Veterinary Bulletin is available here, providing details on current funded Research Projects, Small Projects and Scholarships.
 Plus information on expenditure, the Equine Infectious Disease programme and Codes of Practice.

 More details on the Research Projects can be found on Racehorse Health or here.